Skip to main content

 Digital Accessibility: Policy Resources

 The University of Pittsburgh is committed to ensuring equal access by making its websites and all other electronic and information technology accessible to all users.
-The EIT Accessibility Policy establishes the standards for the accessibility of electronic information and technology (EIT) necessary to meet this goal and comply with all applicable laws and regulations while the procedures establish the processes necessary to meet this goal.
+The EIT Accessibility Policy establishes the standards for the accessibility of electronic information and technology (EIT) necessary to meet this goal and comply with all applicable laws and regulations while the Procedure establishes the processes necessary to meet this goal.
+Schools and units have agency over, and responsibility for, how their units can best meet the Policy requirements.

 Implementation Plans